aws-samples/aws-code-snippets/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This repository contains multiple directories, each individually licensed.
+Please see the LICENSE file in each directory.